 Kia Aroha College Warrior Scholars

-Here are some feedback to the 2017 Kia Aroha College Warrior Researchers from the NZARE community in response to the blog series “Beyond Māori boys’ writing: Reading and writing our WORLD”
+Here is some feedback to the 2017 Kia Aroha College Warrior Researchers from the NZARE community in response to the blog series “Beyond Māori boys’ writing: Reading and writing our WORLD”

 Ka nui te mihi ki a Koutou e nga tama toa me nga wahine toa no Te Whanau o Tapuranga